-We establish a liability for tax positions for which there is uncertainty as to whether the position will ultimately be sustained.
-We assess our tax positions by determining whether it is more likely than not that the position will be sustained upon examination by the appropriate taxing authorities, including resolution of any related appeals or litigation, based solely on the technical merits of the position.
-These calculations and assessments involve estimates and complex judgments because the ultimate tax outcomes are uncertain and future events are unpredictable.
-Our net deferred liability balance as of January 2, 2021 was \$80.9 million.
+Calculations and assessments of uncertain tax positions involve estimates and complex judgments because the ultimate tax outcomes are uncertain and future events are unpredictable.
+Our net deferred liability balance as of January 1, 2022 was \$82.8 million.
 Changes in assumptions in our estimates could result in material changes to these balances.
 See Note 6.
 "Income Taxes" to our consolidated financial statements included in Part II.
 Item 8 of this Form 10-K.